-Hitboxes aren't everything, but before the launch of Season 1 Gibraltar had the largest character model in the game.
-It's been pared back a little, and we're still waiting to evaluate what impact it's had on him.
+After having his hitbox pared back in Season 1’s launch, Gibraltar has received the new Fortified passive for a straight 10% damage reduction and his gun shield has gotten tougher.
+He feels more survivable and his ultimate is still great.
 In terms of kit, Gib's bubble shield is good for stabilizing against an ambush, or covering a revive in the absence of a Lifeline.
 The downside is that it blocks outgoing fire, often allowing enemies to creep closer while you're under the bubble.

-Gibraltar's gun shield, which activates whenever Gib aims down sights, isn't too tough and can create a false sense of protection.
-It also goes against Apex's early meta, which favors mobility and horizontal movement in firefights, rather than the slow movement that happens when you're in ADS.
+Gibraltar's gun shield, which activates whenever Gib aims down sights, isn't too tough, but can give protection in a head-to-head.
+It still goes against Apex's meta, which favors mobility and horizontal movement in firefights, rather than the slow movement that happens when you're in ADS.
 Remember: Apex's characters all have the same hit points and movement speed.

 Apex's comedic relief is, appropriately, built for trolling.
 Sending off a mirror image of yourself can catch nervous or inexperienced players off-guard, and pull eyes away from you and your pals in a team fight.
 Placing them in doorways or in front of a window usually works best for me.
 But even early in Apex's lifespan, players are already savvy enough to recognize and ignore most decoys.
 Unless Respawn makes his decoys a little more dynamic (they essentially run forward to a position you mark until they run into something), players will only get better at recognizing them.